UpsurgeOp/UpsurgeOp/README.md

 Forecasted hourly electricity prices using hybrid time series models—ARIMA for trend and LSTM for sequence learning.
 Achieved 92% directional accuracy.
 → Built with: LSTM, ARIMA, Pandas, Scikit-learn, Matplotlib

-💰 **Personal Finance Dashboard**
-Created a personal finance tracker using Python, Power BI, and SQL.
-Cleaned and categorized financial data to visualize spending and savings.
-→ Built with: Power BI, Python, SQL
-→ Enables better budgeting and financial awareness.

 🌐 **Browser Extension for Link Management**
 A React + TypeScript browser extension that improved link parsing accuracy to 95% and reduced URL decoding time by 60%.